benjihern/Pong_Game/README.md

 Each sound is exported in three different formats, each serving a different purpose in later tasks:
 - **WAV File**: A standard playable audio file, useful for debugging and verifying sound playback through media players.
-- **Header File**: A C-style array to be used in Task #3.
+- **Header File**: A C-style array to be used in Task #3 and Task #4.
 These are integrated into MicroBlaze software for direct playback.

 ### IMPORTANT FILES
 The main scripts are the following: